alicekellings/Sidebuzcom/src/content/blog/trade-setup-breakout-stocks-trade-setup-for-the-new-india-assurance-general-insurance-and-sparc-which-hit-52-week-highs.md

 The stock has given a strong breakout above Feb 2021 highs with a sharp rise in volumes.
 With the price rising over 20% in a single day, the overall momentum looks strong.

-The stock has a minor resistance at 219 â€“ above which the current up-move can accelerate towards 250 and 266.
+The stock has a minor resistance at 219 â€?above which the current up-move can accelerate towards 250 and 266.

 If the stock re-tests 195 to 200 zone; it would offer a good buy opportunity with a stop loss below 187.50 for targets of 250 and 266.